 Scanner Class Program in Java Example

-In this scanner class in java program example we will see how to use the scanner class methods in java programs.
+In this example of the scanner class in a Java program, we will see how to use the scanner class methods in Java programs.

 package com.softwaretestingo.basic; import java.util.Scanner; public class ScannerClassEx1 { public static void main(String[] args) { Scanner sc = new Scanner(System. in ); System.out.println("Taking inputs from user"); System.out.println("Enter name of the Employee:"); // String input String name = sc.nextLine(); System.out.println("Enter post:"); String post = sc.nextLine(); System.out.println("Enter gender:"); // Character input char gender = sc.next().charAt(0); // Numerical data input System.out.println("Enter age:"); int age = sc.nextInt(); System.out.println("Enter mobile number:"); long mobileNo = sc.nextLong(); System.out.println("Enter salary"); double salary = sc.nextDouble(); // Print the values to check if the input was correctly obtained.
 System.out.println("\nName: " + name); System.out.println("Post: " + post); System.out.println("Gender: " + gender); System.out.println("Age: " + age); System.out.println("Mobile Number: " + mobileNo); System.out.println("Salary: " + salary); } }